05Quinten01/Intro_research_methods/process.md

 With this shell script, I counted how many times the article 'de' appeared in the Wikipedia page of the Rijksuniversiteit of Groningen.

 The steps that you need to execute to use the script:
-1. Download the script
+1. Download the script by clicking the green button in the repository with 'code' in it.
-2. Open the Linux shell in the same directory as the script is located (shift + left-click)
+2. Open the Linux shell in the same directory as the script you just downloaded is located (shift + left-click)
 3. Clone the repository using the following: clone https://github.com/05Quinten01/Intro_research_methods
 4. To execute the program, type in the shell the following: ./sample.sh or sh sample.sh or bash sample.sh